sjohner/zabbix-speedtest/README.md

 chmod +x speedtest-zabbix.sh
 ```

-Modify the server ID to match the speedtest server of your ISP
+Modify the server ID to match the speedtest server of your ISP or any other near your location.

 ```bash
 # Set ID of server you want to use for the speed test